The best marketing ideas and strategies for small retail business

 The elephant in the room

-We haven’t talked TV or radio or cinema or those posters you see at the bus stop.
-And yes, these have their merits too, but mostly at a price.
+We haven’t talked about TV or radio or cinema or those posters you see at the bus stop.
+And yes, these have their merits too, but mostly at a price which is not lucrative for small retail businesses.
 But what you do have here is plenty of food for thought on how to get the word out there to the right people at the right time.
 Which is what marketing is all about.